Trade directory · Athens metro · Georgia

 Permit Requirements

 Athens-Clarke County requires business license for pest control operations.
-No special permits for standard treatments, but structural fumigation requires notification to fire department and health department 24 hours prior.
+No special permits for routine applications, but commercial properties may require notification to building management.
+Fumigation work requires additional state certification.

 §3